 - Coordinates referrals for discharge

 - Works with diocese/community in establishing an integrative support team

-The Medical Information Systems Department (MIS) at Saint John Vianney Center is the hospital’s data and information hub handling everything from creation, maintenance and security of all electronic and written medical records to ensuring records are complete, accurate and only disclosed per state, federal and accrediting regulations.
-Our team, comprised of Medical Records Coordinators, Receptionist, and Director of MIS, Quality & Regulatory Compliance, provide administrative support throughout the hospital to ensure the focus remains on providing outstanding and individualized care.
+The Medical Information Systems Department (MIS) at Saint John Vianney Center is the hospital’s data and information hub handling everything from creation, maintenance, and security of all electronic and written medical records to ensuring records are complete, accurate, and only disclosed per state, federal, and accrediting regulations.
+Our team, comprised of Supervisor, Medical Records Coordinators, Receptionist, provide administrative support throughout the hospital to ensure the focus remains on providing outstanding and individualized care.

 Obtaining Medical Records

 If you would like a copy of your medical record be released to you or to a designated person, complete a Request for Release of Information Form and submit it by mail or fax.
 Unfortunately, we cannot process verbal requests for disclosure of information.
 Please note, there may be a fee for providing copies of the medical record.
 Due to the volume of requests and adherence to regulatory standards, copies of medical records are not immediately available but will be processed as quickly as possible.

 Protecting Your Health Information

 Saint John Vianney Center is committed to respecting and protecting the rights of our service recipients.
 The privacy of health information or Protected Health Information (PHI) is very important to us, and we make every effort to ensure that it is kept confidential.
 The Saint John Vianney Center Notice of Privacy Practices describes how we may use or disclose your PHI and your rights to access and/or change that information.